Kjir/kjir.github.io/content/post/my-tech-wishlist.md

   programming languages to write (relatively) low-level programs must be fun, right?
 * **Python, Ruby**: The old reliables.
 Yes, I've worked with them already, and yes, they still excite me!
-I know their limits, but I also know how to overcome them when necessary.
+I know their limitations, but I also know how to overcome them when necessary.

 ### Not so eager